-By June 2014 the OUT had a total number of 281 administrative staff, out of whom 119 are males and 162 are females.
+By June 2015 the OUT had a total number of 273 administrative staff, out of whom 111 are males and 162 are females.

 5.2.1.
-Administrative Staff by Qualifications and Gender 2007/08 - 2013/14
+Administrative Staff by Qualifications and Gender 2007/08 - 2014/15

-Table 23 shows the administrative staff by qualification and Gender in 2007/08-2013/4.
-The emerging picture is that there are more administrative staff (76) with Certificates than any other qualification.
-At Master's level, the number of male and female administrative staff are more or less the same.
-There is no administrative staff holding a Ph.D degree following her recategorisation to an academic staff.
-A lot needs to be done so that OUT can improve administrative staff holding Masters, Bachelors, Postgraduate Diplomas and Advanced Diplomas in 2013/14 constitute only 89 (31.7%).
+Table 23 shows the administrative staff by qualification and Gender in 2007/08-2014/5.
+The emerging picture is that there are more administrative staff (73) with Certificates than any other qualification.
+At Master's level, the number of female administrative is twice that of males.
+There is one administrative staff holding a Ph.D degree.
+A lot needs to be done so that OUT can improve administrative staff both professionally and academically.
+The administrative staff holding Ph.D, Masters,

+Bachelors, Postgraduate Diplomas and Advanced Diplomas in 2014/15 constitute only 85 (31.1%).